-One year after Easter bombings in Sri Lanka, priest demands perpetrators be brought to trial
+One year after Easter bombings in Sri Lanka, priest demands justice

 ON THE FIRST ANNIVERSARY of Sri Lanka’s 2019 Easter Day attacks, a priest who ministered to the wounded and dying that day has warned that more innocent people could be killed by suicide bombers and that the government is to blame for not doing enough to bring the culprits to justice.